skramm/homog2d/docs/homog2d_manual.md

 All these implement a comparison operator ( `==` and  `!=`).

 It does not provide exact arithmetic, it relies instead on basic floating-point types for storage and computations, but user can select the underlying type.
+The types are fully templated by the underlying numerical type.
+To make things simple, we introduce here only the default type, based on `double` (see [Numerical data types](#numdt) for details).

-A large part of the API is exposed both as member functions and as free functions.
+The API is exposed both as member functions and as free functions.
 Say for example you have a type `AAA` on which you can apply the `foo()` operation.
 Both of these are possible:
 ```C++